Posted By: Amy Tubb

 5th October 2021

 4 minute read

 Guest blog by Clare Anderson, Mas Project Coordinator, Women’s Resource and Development Agency

 To date, WRDA has talked to women across the eight Mas groups about their experiences and held an event with Mas advocates to map out a vision for change.
-They are planning a public event this November to highlight some of the key service area improvements and invite decision-makers to hear directly from women with lived experience.
+They are planning a public event on 30 November 2021 to highlight some of the key service area improvements and invite decision-makers to hear directly from women with lived experience.

 Experiences spanned both staff and advice, where women felt that opportunities for early identification of perinatal mental health problems and support were missed.
 When women experienced poor communication, it impacted rapport-building and trust, which led to a reluctance to share concerns and worries.

 Women felt that the feeding advice given was unsatisfactory, inconsistent and was further exacerbated by the pandemic due to a lack of family support.
 Many women felt pressured to breastfeed but found support lacking when they expressed interest.

 Northern Ireland has the lowest rates of breastfeeding in the world.
 Data indicates a significant drop in breastfeeding at discharge, starting at 46% and dropping to 14% after just six months (2017).
 Public Health Agency data also highlights health inequalities associated with breastfeeding, with women from the most deprived areas found to have the lowest breastfeeding rates.

 There are breastfeeding support groups in the community, in Sure Start centres for example, but they are only helpful if you know about them and at the right time.
 Receiving feeding support in the hospital was considered to be crucial.
 Many women reported spending their first hours as a mum in the hospital alone and stressed that their baby was not getting enough milk.